-Key Details-Readers of informational texts need to understand and identify what details support and connect to the main idea(s) of a text.
+Key Details-Readers of expository texts need to understand and identify what details support and connect to the main idea(s) of a text.

-Elaboration-Writers of informational and persuasive texts need to back up their topics and ideas with details such as facts and statistics.
+Elaboration-Writers of expository (informational, persuasive) texts need to back up topics and ideas with details such as facts and statistics.

-Main Idea-When reading informational texts, it's important to identify the big picture of what a text is mostly about, and what slant/angle/idea the author has about the topic.
+Topics and Main Ideas-When reading expository texts, it's important to identify the big picture of what a text is mostly about, and what slant/angle/ idea the author has about the topic.

-Organization and Structure-
+Organization and Structure-When writing expository (informational, persuasive) texts, sections and chapters are often organized by subtopic or submain idea and details that go with those subtopics are used within those parts.

-When writing nonfiction and persuasive texts, sections and chapters are often organized by subtopic or sub-main idea and details that go with those subtopics are used within those parts.
+Key Details-When reading expository texts, it's important to understand and identify what details support and connect to the main idea(s) of a text.

-Key Details-When reading informational texts, it's important to understand and identify what details support and connect to the main idea(s) of a text.
+Conversation-Readers benefit

-Conversation-Readers benefit from spending time with peers in partnerships and small groups to deepen their understanding about their text, clarify misunderstandings, and engage in social experiences around books.
-In reading, they need to be taught ways to communicate effectively and how to listen when a peer is speaking.
+Writing Partners and Clubs-Writers benefit from spending time with peers in partnerships and small groups to generate ideas, test out ideas, get suggestions for revision, edit their work, and more.
+In writing, they need to communicate effectively and know how to listen when a peer is speaking or sharing their writing.